Nicola L

-Nicola L. (born Nicola Leuthe, 1932 – December 31, 2018) was a Moroccan-born French visual artist.
+Nicola L. (born Nicole Jeannine Suzanne Leuthe in 1932 – December 31, 2018) was a Moroccan-born French visual artist.
+Initially associated with French Pop Art Nouveau réalisme, she quickly developed her own interdisciplinary practice of conceptual art that encompassed sculpture, performance art, painting, film, and design.
+Themes such as sexuality, activism, political resistance, ecology, cosmology, and spirituality are recurring themes in her oeuvre.
+She is considered a visionary voice within the post-war avant-garde, with an enduring influence on contemporary discussions about the body, gender, and performative art.
+Throughout her career she created interactive sculptures, radical performances, and collage-like paintings, films, and plays.
 Her most famous sculptures include White Foot Sofa (1968) and Red Coat (1969).
 Her work has been acquired by several galleries, including FRAC Bretagne in France and MAMCO in Geneva.

-Nicola L.'s work engaged with radical ideas in feminist politics, equality, and collectivity.
+Nicola L.'s work also engaged with radical ideas in feminist politics, equality, and collectivity.
 She became particularly known for her anthropomorphic sculptures that fused female bodies and domestic objects.
 As with other women artists such as Carolee Schneemann, Valie Export, Rosalyn Drexler, and Marisol, the nude feminine form became a recurring motif within her career.
 She described her work as "an ephemeral monument to freedom."

 Early years

-Born in Morocco to French parents, the artist was initially associated with the Pop Art movement.
-Throughout her career she created interactive sculptures, radical performances, and collage-like paintings, films, and plays.

-Nicola L. moved to Paris in 1954 to study abstract painting at the École nationale supérieure des Beaux-Arts, mentored by the painter Jean Souverbie who encouraged her to "cut the body up in the same way that light was cutting the live model."
-During this period she befriended critic Pierre Restany and met Alfred Lanzenberg, whom she married in 1956.
+Born in Mazagan Morocco to French parents.
+Nicola moved to Paris in 1954 to study abstract painting at the École nationale supérieure des Beaux-Arts, mentored by the painter Jean Souverbie who encouraged her to "cut the body up in the same way that light was cutting the live model."
+During this period she befriended Nouveau réalist art critic Pierre Restany and met Alfred Lanzenberg, whom she married in 1956.
 In 1966 Lanzenberg opened an art gallery in Brussels, collaborating with influential dealer Ileana Sonnabend on exhibitions of American Pop artists.
 During her studies, Nicola L. became aware first-hand of the prejudice faced by female artists and stopped using her surname, later shortening it to "L".